Filter by Category:

 Virtual Event

 We all have that ancestor with a first name, but no family name.
 When traditional genealogical techniques fail to turn up an answer, we can turn to DNA to find more opportunities to discover clues.
 Follow along as professional genealogist Kate Penney Howard explains how she used traditional genealogy,and DNA clustering to write her ancestors’ surnames in their family tree!
-Presented by Avon Lake Library
+Presented by Avon Lake Library.
+Register online at alpl.librarymarket.com.
+Under programs use keyword genealogy for quicker access.

 Saturday, April 5

-How and Who can access Adoption Records to assist with Genealogy Research (Meeting @ Library)
+Finding Family: Using Adoption Records in Your Genealogy Research (Meeting @ Library)

 10:00 am to 11:00 am